truenas/documentation/content/Solutions/RemoteAccess.md

 ### Installing Tailscale in TrueNAS:

-Before you install Tailscale on TrueNAS, you will need to create an [Auth Key](https://login.tailscale.com/admin/settings/keys) via your Tailscale account.
+Before installing Tailscale in TrueNAS, create an [Auth Key](https://login.tailscale.com/admin/settings/keys) through your Tailscale account.
 [More Information](https://tailscale.com/kb/1085/auth-keys)

 Once your Auth Key has been created, you can navigate to the TrueNAS Apps Catalog and install Tailscale: